mathetake/tvisor/README.md

 > Therefore, the sole purpose of this repository is to show how to build an *userspace* syscall interception framework
 > by only relying on the (classic) seccomp-bpf.
 >
-> The code is not complete at all but at least 95% of basic musl-libc passing for "no-op" syscall interception.
-The one
+> The code is not complete at all but at least 95% of basic musl-libc tests are passing for "no-op" syscall
+> interception.
+> The one
 > of the most
 > difficult parts that I have not implemented is proper signal handling of blocked signals while executing *interruptible* syscalls.